lcx366/SLRfield/README.md

 csv-formatted file *VisiblePasses_bysat.csv* and *VisiblePasses_bydate.csv*, as well as a set of text file xxxx.txt will be created in the directory prediction, where 'xxxx' represents the NORADID of the target.

 ## Change log

+- **0.1.15 — Nov 03,  2021**

+  Fixed the problem of response failure caused by accessing a large amount of data from discos remote server using API

 - **0.1.14 — Jun 18,  2021**